The IVF Funnel: Rates of Attrition in the IVF Process

 Typically, this involves daily self-administered injections of follicle-stimulating hormone (FSH) and sometimes letrozole, clomid, and luteinizing hormone (LH).
 During this period, your doctor will closely monitor the stimulation using ultrasound and blood tests to measure the number and size of follicles.
 Ovarian follicles are small fluid-filled sacks in which the eggs develop.
 Follicles over 16 mm are considered to be mature.
 Generally, 90+% of mature follicles yield an egg.

-Though the goal of the stimulation period is to develop as many mature follicles as possible, the outcome is highly dependent upon the age and AMH level of the patient along with various other factors and diagnoses.
+Though the goal of the stimulation period is to develop as many mature follicles as possible, the outcome is highly dependent upon the patient’s age and AMH level, along with various other factors and diagnoses.

 Though your doctor uses ultrasound to get a rough idea of your number of follicles, ultrasound imaging is imprecise and is not considered to be an accurate assessment of the actual number of follicles and eggs you will have at the time of retrieval.